JavierStark/UMAguessr/README.md

 - The image randomizer has been slightly improved in ImageService.
 - Some unncecesary conditionals of the ScoreService class have been removed.

+### Days 11, 12 & 13:
+These days some more refactoring was done.
+A bug where the images were not loaded from the web when filtered images were asked was fixed; a bufferedImage parameter was added to the HideablePanel and ZoomableImagePanel classes and the Database interface was deleted, as it was not being used.
+Also, some tests were added to the GameService class, and we started managing the daily session feature.
+Alsom some extra buttong were added to the menu, improving the UI and giving it access to the GameService class.